Girl toys, boy toys, and parenting:

-But that doesn’t mean behavior is entirely determined by cultural training.
+But that doesn’t mean behavior is entirely determined by social factors.
 Child’s play is also influenced by prenatal development.
 In a study of fetal testosterone, researchers measured hormone levels in the amniotic fluid of pregnant women.
 Then they tracked the children for several years after birth.

 The results?
 Testosterone levels were higher in male fetuses, of course.
 But female fetuses were exposed to some testosterone, too.
 And fetal testosterone was linked with rough-and-tumble play.
 The higher the testosterone levels, the more likely the child was to exhibit “male-typical" behaviors (Auyeung et al 2009).

 These findings are consistent with experiments on nonhuman animals.
 If you artificially boost male hormone levels in developing females, they engage in more male-typical play.
 If you artificially reduce male hormone levels in males, they engage in less male-typical play (Hines 2006).